lwindolf/liferea/README.md

 ###### _Creating Plugins_

-Liferea 1.10+ support GObject Introspection based plugins using libpeas.
+Liferea supports GObject Introspection based plugins using libpeas.
 The Liferea distribution comes with a set of Python plugin e.g. the media player, libsecret support, a tray icon plugin and maybe others.